arkade-os/rust-sdk/ark-rest/docs/ArkServiceApi.md

 ## ark_service_get_event_stream

-> models::StreamResultOfV1GetEventStreamResponse ark_service_get_event_stream(topics)
+> models::GetEventStreamResponse ark_service_get_event_stream(topics)

-> GetEventStream is a server-side streaming RPC that allows clients to receive a stream of events related to batch processing.
+GetEventStream is a server-side streaming RPC that allows clients to receive a stream of events related to batch processing.
 Clients should use this stream as soon as they are ready to join a batch and can listen for various events such as batch start, batch finalization, and other related activities.
 The server pushes these events to the client in real-time as soon as its ready to move to the next phase of the batch processing.

 ### Parameters